les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 With larger teams, it may become difficult to remember who has already spoken.
 In those cases, it may be easier to stick to simpler mechanisms like **Round Robin**.

 Avec de grandes équipes, il peut devenir difficile de se rappeler qui a déjà parlé.
-Dans ces cas-là, il peut être plus facile de continuer d'utiliser des mécanismes plus simple comme **chacun son tour**.
+Dans ces cas-là, il peut être plus facile de continuer d'utiliser des mécanismes plus simples comme **chacun son tour**.

 Depending on the culture of the organisation or even team, tossing a ball around may also be seen as unprofessional and would create an unnecessary negative perception of the underlying ritual.

-Selon la culture de l'organisation ou même de l'équipe, passer une balle peut être perçue comme non professionnel et pourrait créer un perception inutilement négative du rituel sous-jacent.
+Selon la culture de l'organisation ou même de l'équipe, le fait de passer une balle peut être perçue comme non professionnel et pourrait créer une perception inutilement négative du rituel sous-jacent.

 ### Take a Card